 A. MAJOR DEVELOPMENTS IN LEGISLATION AND PRACTICE 6-7 I. Overview of the Legislation on the Protection of Personal Data 8 II.
 Legislation and Regulations on Data Protection and Privacy 9 1.
-Law No. 6563 on the Regulation of Electronic Commerce 9 2.
+Law No. 6563 on the Regulation of Electronic Commerce ç 2.
 Regulation on Collection, Storage and Sharing of Insurance Data 10 3.
 Circular No 2022/1 on Sharing Secret Information under Banking Regulation 13 4.
 Circular No 2022/18 Regarding the State Organization Central Registration System 15 III.
 Guidelines Published by the Board in 2022 16 1.
 Guidelines for Good Practice for the Banking Sector Regarding Protection of Personal Data 16 2.
 Guideline on Cookies 18 3.
 Misconceptions About the DP Law Guideline 2 20 4.
 Procedures and Principles Regarding Certificates of Participation 21 IV.
 Draft Guidelines 22 1.
 Draft Guideline on the Investigation of Loyalty Programmes under the Personal Data Protection Legislation 22 2.
-Draft Guideline on the Matters to Be Considered Regarding the Processing of Genetic Data 25 V. Public Announcements Made by the Board in 2022 31 1.
+Draft Guideline on the Matters to Be Considered Regarding the Processing of Genetic Data 25 V. Public Announcements Made by the Board in 2022 3 1.
 Data Transfer Abroad via Undertaking 31 2.
-Obligation to Notify VERBIS 31 3.
-Public Announcement on Technical and Administrative Measures Recommended to be Taken by Data Controllers Regarding User Security 32 4.
-VERBIS Registration Obligation 34 VI.
-Constitutional Court Decision of 2022 35
+Obligation to Notify VERBİS 31 ${\it 3.
+Public Announcement on Technical and Administrative Measures Recommended to be Taken}$ by Data Controllers Regarding User Security 32 4.
+VERBİS Registration Obligation 34 VI.
+Constitutional Court Decision of 2022 3!

-B. STRUCTURE AND SUPERVISORY ACTIVITIES OF THE BOARD A I. Structure and Organization of the Board and the Author II.
-Overview of the Board's Supervisory Activities Shared v 1.
-Data Breach Notifications and the Board's approach 2.
-Statistical Data Regarding the Activities of the Board 3.
-Complaints 4.
-Sanctions 5.
-Highest Administrative Fines III.
-The Board's Principal Decisions 1.
-Blacklisting in the Car Rental Industry 2.
-Payment and Debt Inquiry Services of Municipalities IV.
-Summary of Important Decisions 1.
-Decision Regarding Special Category of Personal Data 2.
-Decision Regarding Loyalty Programmes 3.
-Decisions Regarding Sending Commercial Electronic Mess 4.
-Decisions Regarding Liaison Offices 5.
-Decisions Regarding Commercial Companies 6.
-Decisions Regarding Personal Data Processing Activities in and Recruitment Processes 7.
-Decisions Regarding the Technology and Media Sectors 8.
-Decisions regarding the Banking, Finance and Insurance Se C. EXPECTED DEVELOPMENTS

-I. Amendment on the Law

-II.
-Regulating Data on Electronic Platforms

-III.
-Regulations on Data Portability
+B. STRUCTURE AND SUPERVISORY ACTIVITIES OF THE BOARD AND AUTHORITY 36-37 I. Structure and Organization of the Board and the Authority 38 II.
+Overview of the Board's Supervisory Activities Shared with the Public in 2022 40 1.
+Data Breach Notifications and the Board's approach 40 2.
+Statistical Data Regarding the Activities of the Board 41 3.
+Complaints 41 4.
+Sanctions 44 5.
+Highest Administrative Fines 46 III.
+The Board's Principal Decisions 48 1.
+Blacklisting in the Car Rental Industry 48 2.
+Payment and Debt Inquiry Services of Municipalities 49 IV.
+Summary of Important Decisions 50 1.
+Decision Regarding Special Category of Personal Data 50 2.
+Decision Regarding Loyalty Programmes 51 3.
+Decisions Regarding Sending Commercial Electronic Messages 52 4.
+Decisions Regarding Liaison Offices 56 5.
+Decisions Regarding Commercial Companies 58 6.
+Decisions Regarding Personal Data Processing Activities in Business Relationships and Recruitment Processes 60 7.
+Decisions Regarding the Technology and Media Sectors 66 8.
+Decisions regarding the Banking, Finance and Insurance Sectors 73 C. EXPECTED DEVELOPMENTS 78-79 I. Amendment on the Law 80 II.
+Regulating Data on Electronic Platforms 80 III.
+Regulations on Data Portability 81 ADDDEWATIONS ABBREVIATIONS 82 ADDENDIX 1 Fundamental Concents 0.3